 We often think that South African cuisine is all about meat and starches, but that is not true.
 In the time of the Early Cape the Company Gardens had an impressive selection of fruit and vegetables.
 The gardens also grew herbs such as thyme, parsley, oregano, marjoram, basil, rosemary, celery, coriander, fennel, borage, savory, catnip, veronica and pimpernel and even nuts such as chestnuts, walnuts, hazelnuts, almonds and pistachios were available.
 No surprise then that the housewives of those days came up with innovative ideas with fruit and vegetables.
 Those recipes and inspirations survived and today still we enjoy our fruit and vegetables in a variety of ways, from fresh to cooked to preserved.

 Join us in celebrating our food heritage with this delicious onion tart with aged cheddar.
-It is delightful on its own with a fuller-bodied white wine such as the La Motte Chardonnay, but it also works as a side dish - even when you braai!
+It is delightful on its own, but it also works as a side dish - even when you braai!

 Onion and Matured Cheddar Tart Recipe